mondoohq/docs/docs/cnspec/home.md

 ![cnspec Docs](/img/cnspec/docs-cnspec-banner.png)

 cnspec is an open source, cloud-native tool that evaluates the security of your entire infrastructure.
-It's also a core component of the [Mondoo Platform](/platform/start/plat-what-is/), serving as both a CLI and an agent for scanning.
+Built upon Mondoo's advanced security data fabric, it's also a core component of the [Mondoo Platform](/platform/start/plat-what-is/), serving as both a CLI and an agent for scanning.

 ### [What Is cnspec?](/cnspec/cnspec-about/)